applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 #### Step 3: Transcribe the alignment. <link src="AFAVLt"/>

-We can now use the $F$ and $T$ to transcribe and score the alignment of sequences 1 and 2.
+We can now use $F$ and $T$ to transcribe and score the alignment of sequences 1 and 2.
 To do this, we start at the bottom-right of the matrices and follow the arrows to cell $(0, 0)$.

-* Every time we encounter a vertical arrow (represented by `|`), we consume a character from sequence 2 (the vertical sequence) and add a gap to sequence 1.
+* Every time we encounter a vertical arrow, we consume a character from sequence 2 (the vertical sequence) and add a gap to sequence 1.
-* Every time we encounter a horizontal arrow (represented by `-`), we consume a character from sequence 1 (the horizontal sequence) and add a gap to sequence 2.
+* Every time we encounter a horizontal arrow, we consume a character from sequence 1 (the horizontal sequence) and add a gap to sequence 2.
-* Every time we encounter a diagonal arrow (represented by `\`), we consume a character from sequence 1 and sequence 2.
+* Every time we encounter a diagonal arrow, we consume a character from sequence 1 and sequence 2.
+* When we encounter a bullet, we've reached the end of the alignment so we're done.

 As you transcribe the alignment, write sequence 1 on top of sequence 2, and work from right to left (since you are working backwards through the matrix).